What is the Value Chain?

 At first glance, the Porter approach seems not that attractive, and that it is maybe true, but when a company grows it is necessary to start focusing even more on internal aspects that might be sometimes the real key to success, although nobody realizes about it.

-Now we’ll explain you a real example that shows, how sometimes, certain ignored internal factors are the true reason of success, while the company focus on external actions.
+Now we’ll give you a real example that shows, how sometimes, certain ignored internal factors are the true reason of success, while the company focus on external actions.

 Furniture Company Value Chain example

-Several years ago, we met the owner of a certain company that was trying to expand its business across Europe and hence contacted with us in order to raise the funds necessary.
+Several years ago, we met the owner of a certain company that was trying to expand its business across Europe.

 We knew (due to other projects) that the sector margins were very low and the perspectives even lower, so we didn’t understand how in the world they could have that positive perspectives.